bitcoinJungle/mempool_data_history/README.md

 #### ⚠️ VM Sizing Note

 The default machine type is `n2d-standard-8`, which syncs the Bitcoin blockchain (IBD) in roughly 10 hours.
-You can select a cheaper VM type in th main.tf, this will cause the initial sync to take longer.
+You can select a cheaper VM type in the main.tf, this will cause the initial sync to take longer.

 #### 🚀 Deploy